A Team Approach to Care

 What is a cystoscopy?

-Cystoscopy is an exam used to evaluate for abnormalities within the bladder itself.
-It is often used as part of the evaluation for patients who have blood in the urine (hematuria).
-It is a simple 5 to 10 minute procedure performed with anesthetic in which a camera attached to a thin flexible tube is placed into the bladder through the urethra to directly visualize the lining of bladder.
+Cystoscopy is an examination utilized to assess abnormalities within the bladder itself.
+It frequently forms part of the evaluation for patients experiencing blood in the urine (hematuria).
+Performed with anesthetic, this simple 5 to 10 minute procedure involves inserting a camera attached to a thin, flexible tube into the bladder through the urethra.
+This allows for direct visualization of the bladder’s lining.

 What are the side effects of cystoscopy?